 In terms of GAP (Good Agricultural Practices), we are committed to directly apply (in our own Agrifarms and amongst third-party growers) several agricultural practices that maximize crop quality cost effectively while also having a reduced and responsible impact on the agricultural ecosystem.
 The areas covered by GAPs include: soil management (fertilizers), water management (irrigation techniques) and the correct and responsible use of chemicals (herbicides and pesticides) - all in compliance with local regulations and the highest sustainability standards.

-The program covers social improvements too (Good Social Practices-GSP); providing information to help producers and workers understand issues concerning child and youth workers, regulations around working and living conditions, health and security, waste management, and much more.
+Social Practices-GSP); providing information to help producers and workers understand issues concerning child and youth workers, regulations around working and living conditions, health and security, waste management, and much more.